bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Note that the canvas has its default background color where we did not draw anything.
-And where we have drawn rectangles, we can see "through" and the colors from the gradient are visible.
+<p>Note that the canvas has its default background color where we did not draw anything.
+And where we have drawn rectangles, we can see "through" and the colors from the gradient are visible.</p>

-Here is the code that draws the checkboard:
+<h4>Here is the code that draws the checkboard:</h4>

 ```
 1.  ctx.fillStyle = grdFrenchFlag;
 2.  ctx.fillRect(0, 0, 50, 50);